A guide to geospatial data analysis, visualisation & mapping

 The last stage is the publication of the prepared product or a model as an exported map or as a map service that can be embedded in a website.

-These technologies include: GIS, GNSS or Remote sensing, which we’ve already discussed earlier in this guide.
+These technologies include: Geographic Information Systems (GIS), GNSS or remote sensing, which we’ve already discussed earlier in this guide.

 If you need help with the implementation of geospatial data analysis or mapping solutions in your organisation, feel free to reach out to our team via the contact form below or check out our offer.